hut6/dev-resources/phpstorm-xdebug.md

 xdebug.remote_host=127.0.0.1
 ```

-max_nesting_level defaults to 100 and can lead to stack overflows in Symfony
+max_nesting_level defaults to 100 which can lead to stack overflows in Symfony

+### Check PHPStorm settings
+Under Preferences -> Project Settings -> PHP -> Debug
+- in the xdebug section, port is set to 9000 and all checkboxes are ticked

+## VAGRANT/REMOTE DEBUGGING

+... to be continued

-## troubleshoot
+### troubleshoot

-remove the .dist to run it, eg. localhost/ini.php
+if xdebug is still not working, then try the following:
+- copy web/ini.php.dist to web/ini.php
-the web folder is the public web root of a Symfony project
+- the web folder is the public web root of a Symfony project
+- browse to localhost/ini.php

 ini.php.dist:
 ```php